Soundgarden Frontman Chris Cornell Dead at 52

 Soundgarden frontman Chris Cornell has died after a sold-out Detroit concert on Wednesday, May 17, at age 52.
-His rep, Brian Bumbery, said in a statement to the Associated Press that Cornell's death was "sudden and unexpected."
-He added that the singer's family will be "working closely with the medical examiner to determine the cause."
+His rep, Brian Bumbery, said in a statement to Us Weekly that Cornell’s death was “sudden and unexpected.”
+He added that the singer’s family will be “working closely with the medical examiner to determine the cause.”
+Find out more in the video above, and detailed below.

 The musician had been on tour with the Grammy-winning band at the time of his death.
-Detroit police spokesperson Michael Woody told the AP that Cornell's death is being investigated as a suicide, noting there were "basic things observed at the scene."
+Detroit police spokesperson told Us that a family friend found Cornell on the bathroom floor in his room at the MGM Grand Hotel.
+The death is being investigated as a suicide.

 The rocker’s body was found by a family friend at the MGM Grand Detroit hotel after Cornell’s wife called and asked him to check on her husband, according to Woody.
 After forcing open the hotel room’s door, the friend found Cornell on the bathroom floor.